dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 This will be a little different.
 We want to add a method to our model to support comparing.
 It is possible to [add methods to a schema](http://mongoosejs.com/docs/guide.html#methods) in Mongoose.

 🚀 We need to add a method that takes a `candidatePassword` and a callback.
-The callback arguments are `(error, result)` so you just have to make sure to return `(null, result)`.
+The callback arguments are `(error, result)` so you just have to make sure to return `(null, result)` if there is no error.

 ```javascript
 //  note use of named function rather than arrow notation